devsecopsmaturitymodel/DevSecOps-MaturityModel/README.md

 3. Browse to <http://localhost:8080> (on macOS and Windows browse to <http://192.168.99.100:8080> if you are using docker-machine instead of the native docker installation)

 For customized DSOMM, take a look at https://github.com/wurstbrot/DevSecOps-MaturityModel-custom.
-In case you would like to have perform an assessment for multiple teams, iterate from port 8080 to 8XXX, depending of the size of your team.

-You can download your current state from the circular headmap and mount it again via
+You can download your current state from the circular heatmap and mount it again via

 ```bash
 wget https://raw.githubusercontent.com/devsecopsmaturitymodel/DevSecOps-MaturityModel-data/main/src/assets/YAML/generated/generated.yaml # or go to /circular-heatmap and download edited yaml (bottom right)